 Things to do in Margaret River in Winter

-Margaret River’s temperature may have dropped but don’t let that get your winter enthusiasm down – there’s plenty to do right now!
-Obviously Brown Hill’s cellar door is the perfect winter playtime pursuit, but there are also so many fun activities to keep you and the family busy throughout the cooler months, without having to navigate the peak season crowds.
+Margaret River’s temperature may have dropped but don’t let that get your winter enthusiasm down – there’s still plenty to do.
+Of course, Brown Hill’s cellar door is the perfect winter playtime pursuit, but there are also many fun activities to keep you and the family busy throughout the cooler months, without having to navigate the peak season crowds.
 Here are Brown Hill’s top tips for winter fun in Margaret River.

 Eat!
 Eat!
 And eat some more!
 First stop is Margaret River Farmers’ Market every Saturday morning from 8am.
 Local growers showcase the best of the area’s produce – cheese, fruit, vegies, bread, meat, fish, sweet treats, you name it, it’s at the market.

-For dinner, there’s nothing quote like fish and chips on the beach in winter time.
+There’s nothing quite like catching a spectacular WA sunset with fish and chips on the beach.
 We often head to The Equinox at the Busselton jetty overlooking Geographe Bay.
 Grab takeaway and sit under the giant fig trees to watch the sun go down or take advantage of the table service at the restaurant and live it up with a glass of local Margaret River wine.

 Margaret River’s walking trails and tracks are world-renowned.
-From the coastal 140km Cape to Cape Track to scenic bush walks where wild flowers blossom everywhere, there’s a trail or track for every level of walker.
+From the 140km coastal Cape to Cape Track to scenic bush walks where wildflowers blossom everywhere, there’s a trail or track for every level of walker.
 And bike lovers beware – whether your pick is mountain biking or road cycling, this region is simply made for wheels.
-Check out this website for insider tips on the best routes, including coffee pit stops along the way.
+Check out this website for insider tips on the best routes, including the best coffee pit stops along the way.
 Visit the Margaret River Region’s Guide for more in-depth information about these activities.

 Margaret River’s coastline puts on a show like no other throughout winter and into spring with the epic annual migration of whales from the Southern Ocean to the warmer waters of the Kimberly coast.
 There’s no better time to see these brilliant beasts of the ocean breach the water and frolic with their friends – for the full rundown on where and when to see these magnificent creatures, read Brown Hill’s Whale Watching blog.